mrlacey/VSWaterMark/README.md

 - **`$(currentDirectoryName)`** - is replaced with the name of the directory (on disk) that contains the current file.
 - **`$(currentProjectName)`** - is replaced with the name of the project (within the solution) the file is in.

 If any of the placeholders can't be resolved they're replaced with an empty string.

-You can use multiple placeholders at once and combine with other
+You can use multiple placeholders at once and combine with other text.
+Placeholders are not case-sensitive.

 ## Available in the Marketplace